Siege of Coruña: Siege

 The naval blockade was particularly ineffective for reasons unknown to the besieging army, and there were no signs of shortage of supplies in the city.
 The reason was that Spanish barques regularly managed to sneak past the English fleet to gather supplies and returned to the city unnoticed.
-The two galleys (Diana and Princesa) managed to sail away unmolested, but failed to return with reinforcements as intended.
 Despite the huge numbers of the besieging force the Spanish still managed to break the siege often and come in and out.
 They probably had a better supply system than the English Armada did, since the area is poor in both food and fresh water and not too densely populated.
 To try to prevent the constant breaking of their siege the captains of the attackers ordered the tightening of the siege, gathering even more people more closely together.
 Later in the campaign, the troops suffered disease outbreaks that swept through various ships.
 It is reasonable to think they originated here.

-Norris decides to close lines and focus on breaching the walls, while from the inside the defenders kept attacking constantly.
+After taking the lower city, Norris surrounded the high town, where the remaining defenders fortified themselves.
+Norris decided to close lines and focus on breaching the walls, while from the inside the defenders kept attacking constantly.
 It is said that for days the entire city took turns to eat and sleep, while they spent the rest of the time defending the walls and repairing cracks in them.
-Two attempts at assaulting the walls were repelled by the inhabitants of the city, while the stress caused by the stalk, hit and run strategies carried out by Valera's men really affected the morale of Blake's men.
-On 12 May a mine was detonated.
-The medieval constructions resisted the blow.
+Two attempts at assaulting the walls were repelled by the inhabitants of the city, who turned the attackers back at the Puerta Real gate, while the stress caused by the stalk, hit and run strategies carried out by Valera's men affected the morale of Blake's men, causing many desertions.
+On 12 May a mine was detonated near the Santo Domingo monastery, but the tunnel was dug to short and the mine failed.